 Scripps was the first Briton to be hanged in Singapore.

 Andrew Drummond went to Mt Kinabalu in Sabah, Malaysia, when a British Army team got lost in the treacherous Low’s Gully; to Irian Jaya when some British students were kidnapped, and switched from the Evening Standard to ‘The Times’ in time for a libel trial in Singapore when Premier Hoh Chok Tong was suing opposition M.P.
 J B Jeyaretnam represented by the legendary Q.C.
 George Carman.
-The Times headline at the time which reflected how authoritarian the island state then was.

 For The Times Andrew Drummond, returned again to Mt.
 Kinabalu when an English girl went missing on the mountain, and to Sarawak to see the results of the government victory against the indigenous dayaks over their fight for the rain forest.

 And he was the only western journalist to report from Turkmenistan for a decade during the rule of tyrant Nyazov – the Great Turkmenbash;.

 Reporting out of Thailand his assignments took him to Burma, Malaysia, Vietnam, Cambodia, Korea, Papua New Guinea, Fiji, Australia, and Indonesia.

 When God’s Army, an army nominally led by two young boys Johnny and Luther Htoo, were accused of being behind a hostage siege at Ratchaburi hospital in Thailand Andrew Drummond walked across the Burma border again to meet up with the child soldiers.

 In December 1995 British backpacker Joanne Masheder was murdered while visiting the caves of a local Buddhist temple.

 Her murderer was a young Buddhist novice who killed her for just the few dollars she had in her rucksack.